Uditgoel2596/Uditgoel2596/README.md

 Hi, I'm Udit Goel! 👋

-Aspiring data analyst with a passion for uncovering insights from messy datasets.
+Former US recruiter turned data analyst, leveraging my skills to drive business growth and inform strategic decisions.
-Former US recruiter turned data enthusiast.
+With a passion for uncovering insights from complex data sets, I'm excited to connect with like-minded professionals and explore the world of data together!
 Let's connect and explore the world of data together! 🚀📊

 Skills